aatsay19/Rutgers-University-New-Brunswick/CS211 - Computer Architecture/Programming Assignment 5/README.md

 The files for this assignment are in the directory 2021_0s_211/pa5/.</br></br></br>

 # 1. fullyAssociative: Simulating a Fully Associative Cache With FIFO Cache Replacement Policy (easy) (24 points)
-Your task in this section is to build a program that simulates the behavior of a CPU cache.
+Your task in this section is to build a program that simulates the behavior of a CPU cache.</br></br>

 ## Input Format
 Your program should take a single command line argument specifying the path to an input file.
 The input file is a memory access trace that lists memory locations that some other example program had accessed over the course of its execution.
 Example input files are in the tests/ directory.
 Each line in the input file lists a memory access, and contains the following information: